afs2015/mnp-list-generation/README.md

 # mnp-list-generation

 ## Synopsis
-A script that cleans up a .csv for a Monday dance in Boston
+A script that cleans up a .csv for a Monday dance in Boston.

 ### Prerequisites
 This project requires `Python`